mmcloughlin/arrival-oopsla25-artifact/README.md

 * `terms.tsv`: Terms involved in the verification and their metadata.

 ### Optional: Full Verification Runs [est. 12+ hours]

+For completeness, we include instructions here on how to do a full verification run.
+But be warned this will take a long time, especially without parallelism.

 #### Verification Runs